xdrop/cartel/docs/README.md

 - Tail and manage logs of services.
 - Monitor the health of services.
 - Running tasks ad-hoc.
+- Convienient access to REPL shells for services.
 - Perform checks to ensure a machine is set up in a correct state.

 `cartel` revolves around modules which are used to codify your local services setup.
 There are currently _five_ different kinds of modules which are: